maxtepkeev/python-redmine/docs/resources/time_entry.rst

     :param integer resource_id: (required).
 Time entry id.
     :param integer issue_id or project_id: (optional).
 The issue id or project id to log time on.
     :param integer hours: (optional).
 The number of spent hours.
-    :param string spent_on: (optional).
+    :param spent_on: (optional).
 The date the time was spent.
+    :type spent_on: string or date object
     :param integer activity_id: (optional).
 The id of the time activity.
     :param string comments: (optional).
 Short description for the entry (255 characters max).
     :return: True